KellerJordan/modded-nanogpt/records/track_3_optimization/results/20260520_tail_refinterp_2900/README.md

 - Late-only Tempered Polar was better than perturbing the full trajectory.
 - The late radial and `TARGET_UW=0.400` retune improved the exact-2900 endpoint.
 - Tail velocity with negative gamma helped versus earlier final-weight probes.
-- The step-2375 reference interpolation was the decisive move, especially on weak seeds.
+- The step-2375 reference interpolation was very helpful, especially on weak seeds.

 What did not work: